 I charge £75 for a 50 minute session, and offer a sliding scale to anyone who has affordability constraints.

-Because it is important to feel comfortable with your therapist to get value from the process, I offer a free, no-obligations 30 minute consultation.
+Because it is important to feel comfortable with your therapist to get value from the process, I offer a free, no-obligations first session.
 This is an exploratory session that gives us both a chance to understand how we can work together.

 I usually offer face-to-face sessions as well as online.
 Currently, due to the pandemic, all sessions are online video sessions or via telephone.